-This chapter provides a step-by-step guide about how developers and final users can implement, deploy and execute a workflow using the eFlows4HPC Methodologies.
-To illustrate it, we will use one of the workflows implemented during the first period of the project.
+This chapter provides a step-by-step guide about how developers and final users can implement, deploy and execute a workflow using the eFlows4HPC HPC Workflow as a Service methodologies.
+The following video provide an overview of the required steps to port a workflows to the eFlows4HPC software stack.
+To illustrate it, we use the Pillar I workflow implemented during the first period of the project.
+Next sections provide a description of the workflow and a detailed description of the different steps.